mbroton/flake8-dac/README.md

 ### flake8 output with flake8-dac formatting

-- Grouped by the type of cause.
+- Grouped by the type of cause (with number of occurrences).
 - Sorted by the number of occurrences (descending).
-- Information about number of problems
+- Information about number of problems.
-- Rich text and formatting
+- Rich text and formatting.
-- Link to flake8rules.com (where you can find more details about the problem)
+- Link to flake8rules.com (where you can find more details about the problem).

 ![after](https://user-images.githubusercontent.com/50829834/201550776-119d4d52-7244-4672-9b4e-56d58b7e13aa.png)